jcaillon/valet/libraries.d/config.md

 #### VALET_CONFIG_COMMAND_PROFILING_FILE

 The path to the file in which to write the profiling information for the command.
-Defaults to the ~/valet-profiler-{PID}-command.txt file.
+Defaults to a new file under ~/.local/state/valet/logs.

 #### VALET_CONFIG_KEEP_ALL_PROFILER_LINES